GTPB/PPB17/extra/2-Debugging/BestPracticesInProgramming.md

 Write programs in such a way that errors are easy to find

->*“Today I had a successful day at programming: I deleted 300 lines of code.”**
+>*"Today I had a successful day at programming: I deleted 300 lines of code.”*
 >(Lorenzo Catucci)